Alnarra/WaySouls/readme.md

 	- "Magical Storage" now request a resonating table
 	- "To the Stars" Quest Line Expanded
 	- New Arcane Archives Questline added
+	- Quest in "The Basics of the World" have been altered to allow users to see which questlines lead to which mods.

 ### Configuration
 	- Charms Bookshelf Chest now properly allows the storage of various modded books